Menu

 Finding a Place to Live

-If you are looking for a place to live you can find rental suggestions from...
+If you are looking for a place to live, you can find rental suggestions from:

-• electronic and newspaper advertisements
+• online and newspaper ads

 • housing registries provided by universities, technical institutes or community colleges